OSGeo/PROJ/docs/source/operations/operations_computation.rst

 In a number of situations, the source and/or target CRS do not have an identifier (WKT without identifier, PROJ string, ..)
-The first step is to try to find in the ``proj.db`` a CRS of the same nature of the CRS to identify and whose name exactly matches the one provided to the :c:func:`createOperations` method.
+The first step is to try to find in the :file:`proj.db` a CRS of the same nature of the CRS to identify and whose name exactly matches the one provided to the :c:func:`createOperations` method.
 If there is exactly one match and that the CRS are "computationally" equivalent, then use the code of the CRS for further computations.